Winded/StopMotionHelper/TUTORIAL.md

 repetitive and takes time.
 SMH has the `smh_makejpeg` command, which automates this tedious task for you!
 Simply bind it to a key, set up your camera and stuff, and fire away.
 After the rendering is complete, the resulted images are found in your local steam screenshots.

+Alternatively, you can use `smh_makescreenshot`, which is the same as `smh_makejpeg`, but uses the `screenshot`command internally.
+This allows you to render TGA images instead of JPEG.

 ## Saving

 You might want to continue animating later, or save your finished scene, just in case you want to come back and change things.
 You can save your scene using the save menu found in the SMH menu.
 In the save menu, you give it a unique name, or overwrite one of the existing saves, and then hit the save button.
 And you scene is saved!

+## Deleting saves

+You can also delete saves from the Save menu, or by navigatingto `garrysmod/data/smh` and deleting files there.

 ## Loading